|

 Something interesting happened, however,

-at about the point of the graph inhabited by songs
+at about the point of the graph inhabited by

-Rhapsody's Online Music Service.
-The curve leveled
+a month on Rhapsody's Online Music Service.

-out -- and it kept going, and kept going, and kept
+The curve leveled out -- and it kept going,

-of the songs playing fewer than 500 times generated
+playing fewer than 500 times generated revenues

 Music and the Long Tail or The Keyword Long Tail